eca-automs/mcpx-board-manual/README.md

 # mcpx-board-manual-p_it

-Italian manual of the `MCP2015X-SMD` board that controls electric control panels for elevators.
+Italian manual of the `MCP2015X-SMD` board that controls electric control panels for elevators `mcpx` series.

 ## License